wix-incubator/wix-code-docs/wix-media-v2/wix-media-v2/guides/file-and-folder-ids.md

 * [`updateFolder()`](/folders/updatefolder)

 ## Parent Folder ID
 A file's or folder's parent folder ID tells us in which folder it is located.
-Usually, a parent folder ID will be a string of random letters and number, e.g. `'7984b3c5454e4371aqbd4f4eedde96bc'`, but there are 3 parent folders whose IDs look different:
+Usually, a parent folder ID will be a string of random letters and number, for example `'7984b3c5454e4371aqbd4f4eedde96bc'`.
+However, there are 3 parent folders whose IDs look different (these are their IDs):
 * `'media-root'` - this folder contains all files and folders in the root level of the **Site Files** tab in the media manager.
 * `'visitor-uploads'` - this folder contains all files and folders in the root level of the **Visitor Uploads** tab in the media manager.
 * `'trash-root'` - this folder contains all files and folders in the root level of the **Trash** tab in the media manager.